-The DEEM workshop will be held in conjunction with SIGMOD/PODS 2017.
-DEEM aims to bring together researchers and practitioners at the intersection of applied machine learning, data management and systems research, with the goal to discuss the arising data management issues in ML application scenarios.
+The DEEM workshop will be held on Sunday, June 18th, in conjunction with SIGMOD/PODS 2023.
+The workshop will be held in hybrid (in-person and virtual) form.
+DEEM brings together researchers and practitioners at the intersection of applied machine learning, data management and systems research, with the goal to discuss the arising data management issues in ML application scenarios.

 Applying Machine Learning (ML) in real-world scenarios is a challenging task.
-In recent years, the main focus of the database community has been on creating systems and abstractions for the efficient training of ML models on large datasets.
-However, model training is only one of many steps in an end-to-end ML application, and a number of orthogonal data management problems arise from the large-scale use of ML, which require the attention of the data management community.
+In recent years, the main focus of the data management community has been on creating systems and abstractions for the efficient training of ML models on large datasets.
+However, model training is only one of many steps in an end-to-end ML application, and a number of orthogonal data management problems arise from the large-scale use of ML.

 For example, data preprocessing and feature extraction workloads may be complicated and require simultaneous execution of relational and linear algebraic operations.
 Next, model selection may involve searching many combinations of model architectures, features, and hyper-parameters to find the best-performing model.
 After model training, the resulting model may have to be deployed and integrated into business workflows and require lifecycle management using metadata and lineage.
 As a further complication, the resulting system may have to take into account a heterogeneous audience, ranging from domain experts without programming skills to data engineers and statisticians who develop custom algorithms.

 Additionally, the importance of incorporating ethics and legal compliance into machine-assisted decision-making is being broadly recognized.
 Critical opportunities for improving data quality and representativeness, controlling for bias, and allowing humans to oversee and impact computational processes are missed if we do not consider the lifecycle stages upstream from model training and deployment.
 DEEM welcomes research on providing system-level support to data scientists who wish to develop and deploy responsible machine learning methods.